dshanske/simple-location/readme.md

 will now be required to show maps for services that require API keys.

 ## Changelog ##

+### 4.4.0 ( 2021-02-07 ) ###
+* Rename the Mapquest provider to OpenMapquest as there is an alternative Mapquest API.
+* Make the Mapquest open provider and LocationIQ provider a descendant of the nominatim provider as both return the same data.
+* Introduce MapQuest geolocation provider, separate from openmapquest.
+* Fix issue with Google reverse lookup return.
+* Review and update all reverse/geocode lookups from API documentation.
+* Standardize country codes in all returns to the iso2 coding.
+* Add support for converting iso3 to iso2 country codes.
+* Support generating street addresses for countries where the house number appears after the street name.
+* Improve display location name generation from address components.
+* Add Pelias Provider.
+OpenRoute is actually a hosted instance of the Pelias Geocoder, and now inherits its conversion functionality.
+* Standardize the addition of region codes, special casing the US States and Canadian Provinces, but using a global list as well.
+* If there is no address or locality then display the full region name instead of the code.
+* Add home country option which will hide the country from the location display.
+* Introduce Location Taxonomy.
+* Introduce bulk lookup capability.
+* fix issue where Micropub lookup did not add historic data.

 ### 4.3.0 ( 2021-01-09 ) ###
 * Support for historic weather data in providers who offer it, see readme for details.